 - 1. Terminate the pregnancy with an abortion. - 2.
 Continue with the pregnancy and parent. - 3.
 Continue with the pregnancy and place for adoption.

-The choice belongs to the person who is pregnant.
+The choice belongs to the person who is pregnant and no one else.

 This booklet is about abortion.